angrykoala/wendigo/README.md

 await browser.clickText(".container", "Click Me!", 2); // Clicks the second element with given text under the element ".container"
 ```

+**clickTextContaining(selector?, text, index?)**
+Same as clickText, but matches with any text containing the given parameter.

 **clickAndWaitForNavigation(selector, timeout=500)**
 Clicks an element and waits until a navigation event is triggered.
 Recommended for links to different pages.
 Keep in mind that not all the clicks will trigger a navigation event.